vlad-korneev/sending-form-data-to-url/README.md

 - date of birth
 - email

+After removing the plugin, its settings are deleted from the database.

 # IMPORTANTLY!!
 After downloading the plugin, change the name of the archive to sending-form-data-to-url